arielklxto/arielklxto/README.md

 ## A bit about me:
-I'm a IT student currently graduating in Web Development, with a focus on full-stack web creations!
+I'm an IT student currently graduating in Web Development, with a focus on full-stack web creations!
 ## Currently, I'm familiar with the following languages:
 - HTML
 - CSS